lammps/lammps/doc/src/fix_press_langevin.rst

 Default
 """""""

-The keyword defaults are dilate = all, friction = 0.0001 in units of pressure for whatever :doc:`units <units>` are defined.
+The keyword defaults are dilate = all and mass = 0.001 in units of mass for whatever :doc:`units <units>` defined.

 ----------